roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-03 ****** byStoryTeller07© She wanted to lie under the hot water letting it splash her sex with the inevitable play for a much needed orgasm.
+She wanted to lie under the hot water letting it splash her sex with the inevitable play for a much needed orgasm.
 Instead she dried her naked body ready to pad back on bare feet into the dungeon.
 She felt guilty as the sluts' moans and groans had settled into a pathetic pleading for an orgasm.

  Before Brandi could do anything Kevin returned with John.
 "Assume your position Pet Slave," John commanded.
 "You have no right to punish my slave."
 He stated.